Commonly Asked Questions......

 Question: I have a Safety Cover on my pool and when I open it, it takes forever to clear up - What can I do?

 Answer: First of all, open as early as possible.
 The sediment and algaes will form and be nasty to clear up.
 The later you open the harder to clear.
 Unless your willing to wait weeks you should have your pool Power Vac'd at the opening.
 Even if you can't see the bottom, you must have it "Blind Vac'd" with a trash pump to get everything off the bottom.
 After this you add the appropriate amount of chlorine to clear it as soon as possible.
 The homeowner in most cases MUST Backwash their system or hose out the cartridges as much as 2-3 times a day until it clears.
 (Generally 1 day).

 Liquid Chlorine + Power Shock will help clear up the pool.
 Backwashing is the most important thing you can do.
 Even if you have me open your pool - YOU MUST DO THE BACKWASHING!!
-Unless you want to pay $80.00 + for me to do it - it's simple and easy.
+Unless you want to pay $100.00 + for me to do it - it's simple and easy.
 We can teach you in a matter of minutes and even over the phone.
+In fact look at the top of this page, I've explained How To Backwash.

 This information is provided to those who are "Do-It-Yourself'ers" and can probably help.